marlonmisra/vehicle-tracking/README.md

 ![alt text][image2]

 Note that the above data what will be used for model training and testing.
-Our ultimate goal, however, is to detect cars on a full image like the one below.
+Our ultimate goal, however, is to detect cars on full images like the one below.

 ![alt text][image3]